Capabilities and ChromeOptions

 traceCategories string (empty) A comma-separated string of Chrome tracing categories for which trace events should be collected.
 An unspecified or empty string disables tracing.

 bufferUsageReportingInterval positive integer 1000 The requested number of milliseconds between DevTools trace buffer usage events.
-For example, if 1000, then once per second, DevTools will report how full the trace buffer is.
-If a report indicates the buffer usage is 100%, a warning will be issued.
+For example, if 1000, then once per second, DevTools reports how full the trace buffer is.
+If a report indicates the buffer usage is 100%, a warning is issued.

 Returned Capabilities

-This is a list of all the Chrome-specific returned capabilities. (i.e., what ChromeDriver returns when you create a new session)
+Here's a list of all the Chrome-specific returned capabilities, in other words, what ChromeDriver returns when you create a new session.

 Name Type Description